saneef/qgen/README.md

 You can load custom Handlebars helpers to qgen’s Handlerbars rendering engine.
 Pass the path to the file which exports the helper functions to the option `helpers`, either through the CLI param or, through config file.
 Here is a [sample file](./test/fixtures/render-with-helper/src/qgen-helpers.js) which exports two custom helpers.

-## Contributing

-This package uses [semantic-release](https://github.com/semantic-release/semantic-release) for automatic releases.
-For it to work, make sure the commit messages are in [this format](https://github.com/semantic-release/semantic-release#default-commit-message-format).

 ## Tips & Tricks

 ### Want to set a variable to today’s date?